|

 sympathetic with the novel's world view.
 Or should I

 say, universe view?
 Or, multiverse view?
-I

 was naïve enough at the time to believe that